wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/50-submission-614-to-cabinet-by-mcleay.md

 3 Document 48.

 4 Japan had been invited by decision of the contracting parties on 23 October 1953 to take part in the work of GATT.
 Australia abstained on the vote for this provisional participation (see Documents 41 and 45) and did not sign a declaration allowing members to promise GATT provisions for Japan in the interim period until Japan acceeded.
-Alan Rix, Coming to Terms: The Politics of Australia's Trade with Japan 1945-57, Allen &amp; Unwin, Sydney, 1986, p.131.
+Alan Rix, Coming to Terms: The Politics of Australia's Trade with Japan 1945-57, Allen  & Unwin, Sydney, 1986, p.131.

 5 A note on the file, dated 2 March, records that the submission was removed from the business list at the direction of the Secretary to Cabinet.

 _

-_ [AA : A4905, VOLUME 22]_
+ _[AA : A4905, VOLUME 22]_